• Skip to primary navigation

 • It's inexpensive and budget friendly

 Okay, so now that I have listed the benefits to making this healthy, nutritious snack.
-Let's discuss the preparation and let me tell you I made the first half of the recipe using dried chickpeas which I pressure cooked in my instant pot.
+Let's discuss the preparation, I made the first half of the recipe using dried chickpeas which I pressure cooked in my instant pot.

-Plus the canned chickpeas are often laden with salt water which I don't want to contend with.
+Plus the canned chickpeas are often ladened with salt water which I don't want to contend with.
 The choice is yours though.

 How to cook chickpeas in a pressure cooker